Major Events International

 “The overall experience working with EventsAir was extremely good,” said Andy.
 “We loved the collaboration with the team in the UK.
 We always felt that they would try to do whatever we asked.
 Even when faced with the most demanding requests, their answer was always ‘yes, we will try to make that work’.”

 MEI used all the OnAIR features on offer, which meant that they were able to run the entire conference from registration to wrap up on a single, secure, user-friendly platform.

-The OnAIR solution made it possible for speakers from across the globe to address attendees on the challenges and opportunities presented by major events that are coming up in the next five years – just as they would have done at the physical conference, but with wider reach.
+The OnAIR solution made it possible for speakers from across the globe to address attendees on the challenges and opportunities presented by major events that are coming up in the next five years – just as they would have done at the physical conference, but with a wider reach.